russellramey/jsonipsum/readme.md

 LOREM IPSUM API

 # Overview
-REST Api that returns in json format, randomly generated text (lorem ipsum), as well as faker data like names, emails, usernames to be used for development or placeholder purposes.
+REST api that returns JSON objects with randomly generated text (lorem ipsum), as well as placeholder data like names, emails, usernames to be used for development, testing, or placeholder purposes.

 # Authentication
-No authentication needed, simple Http GET Request is all that is required
+No authentication needed, simple http GET/POST Request is all that is required.

 # Use cases
-1) App Developers can use the REST Api to pull in dummy content into their application, instead of hard coding everything.
-This will allow for them to see randomly generated amounts of text and data to check layouts and functionality as if the end user was inputing their own content.
+1) Developers can use the REST Api to pull in dummy content into their application, instead of hard coding everything
-2) Web Developers can see what their elements look like with "real world" style content and not have to worry about copy/paste of varible length, or style of content.
+2) Designers can see what their elements look like with "real world" simulated content of variable length, style, and structure
+3) Work with or test CRUD functionality without the need to set up a backend
+3) Mimic real production data structures with dynamic, random, and variable content
-3) Use for wireframes or mockups
+3) Use for wireframes, prototypes, or mockups
-4) Download the generated JSON as a template to replace with actual content for production, this would allow you to develop before final content, then just update the JSON file and not have to edit any markup...
+4) Save the generated JSON locally as a static template, replacing placeholder data with actual data at a later date
-5) Use as a dynamic data playground, maybe to expierement with api calls and json responses in new languages for learning or testing...
+5) Use as a dynamic data playground, experiment with api calls and JSON responses in new languages for learning or testing...
+6) Simply generate lorem ipsum text programmatically using the basic text endpoints

 # Features
-- REST API with GET request only
+- Easily generate complex JSON objects quickly, and with minimal effort
+- GET/POST support
-- Return JSON format
+- Accepts/Returns JSON
-- API request endpoint will dynamically generate lorem ipsum or fake data and return in JSON format
-- Create basic use case endpoint templates for quick reference, and widely used web elements
-- Create customized endpoint template with requestable fields parameter
-- Pass options to field parameter to vary data length and type
-- Allow to specify how many items to return (/api/?template=blog&count=10)
-- Type of content to include (text, image, pdf, zip, doc, csv, xls, video)
+- Randomly populate JSON object data with text, boolean, arrays, objects, dates, or any combination thereof
+- Specific constructor values used to generate text/data
+- Key/Value pairs will be returned back in response body, unless the value contains a constructor
+- Several basic JSON template examples available to get started!

 # Endpoints
-/text
-    - /sentence
-        - ?length
-        - ?count
-    - /paragraph
-        - ?length
-        - ?count
-    - /block
-        - ?fields
-            - [options]
-        - ?count

-    - /html
-        - ?tags
-            - h1 (length)
-            - h2 (length)
-            - h3 (length)
-            - h4 (length)
-            - p (count)
-            - ul (length)
-            - ol (length)
-            - blockquote (length)
-        - ?length

-/TEMPLATES
-    - /post
-    - /blog
-    - /todo
-    - /checklist

-    - /comment
-    - /testimonial

-    - /team
-    - /user

-    - /photo

-# Fields
-- title / subtitle
-    [length]
-        - short
-        - medium
-        - long
-- text / excerpt / summary / body
-    [length]
-        - short
-        - medium
-        - long
-- date / birthday
-    [format]
-        - past
-        - future
-        - default (today)
-- image / avatar / thumbnail
-    [size]
-        - small
-            - landscape
-            - portrait
-            - square
-        - medium
-            - landscape
-            - portrait
-            - square
-        - large
-            - landscape
-            - portrait
-            - square
-- name
-- job
-- company
-- username
-- website
-- age
-- rating
-- url
-- phone
-- email
-- latlang / coordinates
-- address / location
-    - street
-    - city
-    - postal
-    - province
-    - country
-- file / download
-- percent / progress
-- taxonomy
-    - category
-    - tags
-- video
-- number
-- icon

-- comments (randint)
-- replies (randint)
-- likes (randint)
-- shares (randint)
-- votes (randint)
+/get/:format
+    - word
+    - sentence
+    - paragraph
+    - data

+/post/:format
+    - data

+# Constructors
+Constructors are custom string values, prefixed with '__'.
+The API will detect any constructor values and parse the constructor, returning the requested randomly generated text/data.
+Each constructor will support specific arguments that can be passed along along using parentheses: "__constructor(args)" .
+__word
+__phrase
+__sentence
+__paragraph
+__alphanum
+__number
+__boolean
+__date
+__array
+__object
+__image
+__video
+__file
+__coordinates
+__address
+__user
+__template

 # Params
-- ?length
-    - short
-    - medium
-    - long
-- ?count
-    - integer <= 100
-- ?fields
-    - {fields list}
-- ?html
-    - true

-# Examples

-> Sentence

-- Short Sentence
-- Long Sentence

-> Paragraph

-- Single Paragraph
-- Multiple Paragraph
-- Html Paragraph

-> Groups

-- Text Block
-    - title
-    - subtitle
-    - excerpt

-- Text Block with Image
-    - thumbnail
-    - title
-    - text

-- Text Block with Icon
-    - icon
-    - text[short]

-- Price / Plan
-    - icon
-    - price
-    - title[short]
-    - list[short]

-- Blog/Article snippet
-    - thumbnail
-    - title
-    - excerpt
-    - author
-    - date[past]
-    - taxonomy

-- Press Release/News
-    - date[past]
-    - title
-    - excerpt
-    - author

-- Profile/Team
-    - image
-    - name
-    - job
-    - email

-- User
-    - name
-    - email
-    - username
-    - password

-- Subscriber
+Parameters are specific keys that can be passed to the API, these parameters only accept specific values as well.
+_json
+_template
-    - name
+    - user
-    - email
+    - post
-    - username
+    - blog
-    - password
+    - comment
-    - address
+    - todo
-    - bankcard
+    - photo

-# Examples
-- Get single random paragraph
-/api/v1/text/paragraph/

-- Get 5 large paragraphs
-/api/v1/text/paragraph/?size=large&count=5
+_count
+_length

 # RESOURCES